How to Communicate Mental Health to Your Employees

 A Kaiser Family Foundation poll conducted at the end of March 2020 found that 45% of adults say the pandemic has affected their mental health, with 19% responding that it has had a “major impact.”
 In the subsequent months, it’s unlikely that these numbers have dropped.

-Some of the impact of mental health issues can carry over into the workplace, and businesses need to learn how to help their employees.
+Some of the impacts of mental health issues can carry over into the workplace, and businesses need to learn how to help their employees.
 Mental health can be a highly sensitive topic, so make sure you approach a discussion around stress, anxiety, depression, and other mental health issues with compassion and care.

 Effectively Initiating and Navigating Mental Health Conversations